 - Do not use National Insurance numbers as employee ID numbers or client account numbers; develop another ID Make sure that your procedures comply with any applicable laws or legislation.
 Also, make sure that they align with any applicable industry required standards, such those that may be required by the Payment Card Industry (PCI) Data Security Standard.

 6) Educate/train employees

 - Establish a written policy about privacy and data security, and communicate it to all employees.

 - Require employees to put away files, log off their computers and lock their offices/filing cabinets at the end of the day.

-- Educate employees about what types of information are sensitive or confidential and what their responsibilities are to protect that data.
+- Educate employees about the different types of cyber attacks, what types of information are sensitive or confidential and what their responsibilities are to protect that data.

 - Restrict employee usage of computers to business use.